jgato/jgato/random_docs/Installing_SNO_AI.md

-# Installation an SNO node
+# Installing an SNO node with the Assisted Installer

 In this tutorial we will follow how to install an SNO node.